-How to Make No-Cook Overnight Oats Without a Recipe
+How to Make Overnight Oats Without a Recipe

-1. The only ratio you need to remember is 1:1.
-You'll soak 1 part rolled oats with 1 part liquid overnight.
+1. The only ratio you need to remember when making overnight oats is 1:1.
+You'll soak one part rolled oats with one part liquid overnight.
 Use less liquid if you want thicker oatmeal, more if you like it runny.
-You can use water or any type of milk -- almond milk, soy milk, coconut milk -- and feel free to add a splash of cream, half and half, or even orange juice.
+You can use water or any type of milk (like almond milk, soy milk, coconut milk, etc.) and feel free to add a splash of cream, half-and-half, or even orange juice.

-2. Sweeten and flavor the oatmeal with whatever appeals to you: honey, agave, jam, maple syrup, cinnamon, vanilla extract, citrus zest ... the list goes on.
-Then get creative: Add nuts, dried fruit, shredded coconut, seeds (chia, flax, sunflower, pumpkin), fruit, jam, or even nut butter.
+2. Sweeten and flavor the oatmeal with whatever appeals to you: honey, agave, jam, maple syrup, cinnamon, vanilla extract, citrus zest, and the list goes on.
+Then get creative: Add nuts, dried fruit, shredded coconut, seeds (chia, flax, sunflower, pumpkin), fruit, or even nut butter.

-3. Give it a stir, pack it into a jar, then let the jar sit overnight in the refrigerator.
+3. Give the whole thing a stir, pack it into a jar, seal it, and let the jar sit overnight in the refrigerator.

 4. In the morning, top with fresh ingredients—fruits, granola, honey, a dollop of peanut butter—or simply take the whole jar for the road.